 Clicking on the various entries in the timeline shows how the timestamped command differs from the current value.

 When you're done interacting with this pipeline, you can put it to sleep.

 In the sections above, we explored the ways that you can take an existing pipeline and modify how much computing power each node has access to.
 We used the Conducto web app to tweak and rerun certain nodes, and to compare results between runs.
-We also learned about local mode and cloud mode.

 There are many other node parameters besides

 cpu that you can use to control pipelines, but working with them is similar.

 They are documented in a later article, but if you followed along here, you're probably already prepared to play around with them too.